To those unfamiliar with Fort Worth, Texas, the community seems like the overlooked stepchild to Big D, Dallas.

 - Less crowded and less expensive than Dallas.

-- Lots of suburbs outside Fort Worth.
+- Lots of suburbs.
 The newer ones have planned communities with parks that have good schools nearby.

 - Older neighborhoods with much larger yards and great opportunities to buy cheap and upgrade yourself.
 Many of the older areas have not so great public schools if you have kids though.